 Ph.D. degree in physiology, cell biology, biochemistry or a related field.

-Strong experience in molecular biology evident by publication in reputable journals.
+Strong experience in molecular biology demonstrated by publication in reputable journals.

-Experience in mouse handling and surgery.
-Willingness to learn these techniques is preferred.
+Experience in mouse handling and surgery and willingness to learn these techniques is desirable.

-Skills in independent analytical thinking, experimental design, troubleshooting, and the ability to effectively communicate with the laboratory staff and investigators are highly desired.
+Skill in independent analytical thinking, experimental design, troubleshooting, and the ability to effectively communicate with the laboratory staff and investigators is highly desired.